 An example of string indexOf() method with substring

-For the example, a string is created with repetitive words.
+For this example, a string is created with repetitive words.
 After that, the indexOf method is used to establish if the given substring “is” exist in the string or not:

 Output: